 Puppies Need Positive Reinforcement

 Yelling at a puppy or scaring her is not a helpful part of the training process.
 Positive reinforcement means your puppy learns our human language without fear.
 When a puppy is afraid, all she learns is to be scared of you.
-A puppy brain (or any brain really, the human studies on fear and the brain are really interesting) cannot learn when in a state of fear.
+A puppy brain cannot learn when in a state of fear.
 Positive reinforcement means she can learn in a way that keeps her fear-free and learning all the time.
 The best way to be able to stay positive is to set the puppy up for success.
-If you know she will have accidents still, then do not leave her unsupervised in the house, especially when she might be needing a potty break.
+If you know she will have accidents, then do not leave her unsupervised in the house; especially when she might be needing a potty break.
 Then when she goes potty in the correct place, use lots of positive reinforcement so she wants to do it again and again.

 Puppies Need Socialization